 but led to a current project.
 Ina speaks a bit of French, loves to dance, hike, ride horses, sail, laugh, cook and travel.
 She contributes to many animal rights groups and has served on steering committees and boards of such organizations as the Jane Goodall Institute - Los Angeles.

-Currently she is actively involved in advisory activities for writing and
+Currently she is a board member for writing and

-publishing groups IWOSC and PA-LA, and is a member of WNBA-LA.
+(Publishers Association of America, Los Angeles Chapter).
 She’s proud of daughter Nicole, who is a talented actress, avid traveler, newly practicing gourmet cook, and a good person.

 You can currently find Moms Hillebrandt in Mar Vista, California, with her cats – Pixelle and Fiona – and their friends who drop in for dinner occasionally.
 She really misses Tamba, Sascha, Silverberry, Rapper, Sammy #1 and